Therapeutic alliance ruptures do not only involve confrontation events.

 More broadly, in my experience therapists can understandably feel reticent to address withdrawal ruptures because they can feel they have less to go on and worry that exploration could lead to confrontation!
 Sometimes as therapists we may be aware that something we said has triggered the client but feel awkward about acknowledging this or that we made a mistake.
 In my experience acknowledging our fallibility and vulnerability to our clients can strengthen the alliance.
 This can also reduce the pressure they may feel to get things right all the time and help them accept their own vulnerable sides more.

-Dr Robert Watson, Clinical Psychologist and Accredited Cognitive Analytic Therapist Supervisor and Therapist.
+Dr Robert Watson, Clinical Psychologist, and Accredited Cognitive Analytic Therapy Supervisor & Therapist.

 Harper, H. (1989).
 Coding Guide II: Identification of withdrawal challenges in exploratory therapy.
 University of Sheffield, Sheffield, England.

 Kathryn V. Kline, Clara E. Hill, Taylor Morris, Seini O’Connor, Ryan Sappington, Collin Vernay, Gabriela Arrazola, Michelle Dagne & Hide Okuno (2018).
 Psychotherapy Research, Vol. 10.